Quantizations of conical symplectic resolutions I: local and global structure: Quantizations

 Consider the long exact sequence Since $\mathbb{R}^1i_*(h\cQ')\cong \mathbb{R}^1i_*\cQ'=0$, we get an isomorphism $i_*\cQ'/ i_*(h \cQ' )\cong \fS_\fX$, and so the $\C[[h]]$-module $i_*\cQ'$ is a quantization. \end{proof}

-In the case of a conical symplectic resolution, it is interesting to note that the ring $A$ depends only on the cone $\fM_0$, and not on the choice of resolution.
+Now we turn to the case of a conical symplectic resolution $\fM$.
+In this case, the ring $A$ depends only on the cone $\fM_0$, and not on the choice of resolution.

 More precisely, let $\fM$ and $\fM'$ be two conical symplectic resolutions of the same affine cone.
 By Proposition \ref{different resolutions}, the groups $\Ht$ and $H^2(\fM'; \C)$ are canonically isomorphic.
 Let $\cD$ and $\cD'$ be quantizations of $\fM$ and $\fM'$ with the same period, and $\scrD$ and $\scrD'$ the corresponding quantizations of the universal quantizations $\scrM$ and $\scrM'$.

 \begin{proposition} There is a canonical isomorphism between the section rings $\scrA := \secs(\scrM; \scrD)$ and $\scrA' := \secs(\scrM'; \scrD')$. \end{proposition} \begin{proof} We have a canonical rational map $\scrM\dasharrow\scrM'$.
 This induces an isomorphism between the fiber over a generic point in $\Ht\cong H^2(\fM';\C)$, and gives a pair of crepant resolutions of each fiber.
 Thus, applying Proposition \ref{different resolutions} to each fiber, we find that the exceptional locus of this map is codimension 2 in each fiber.
 Combining this with the fact that the generic fiber avoids the exceptional locus, we see that it has codimension 3.
 Let $U\subset \scrM, U'\subset \scrM'$ be the complements to the exceptional loci, so that $\scrM\dasharrow\scrM'$ induces an isomorphism $U\cong U'$.